-Here's a new instalment of Recollection, sent in by Tarquin who writes The Sleepwalkers Guide.
-TJ'S run various blogs in the past (including The Death Of A Modernist) and he graciously penned his top-ten a little while.
+Here's a new instalment of Recollection, sent in by Tarquin who writes Repetition Of Eight.
+TJ'S run various blogs in the past (including The Death Of A Modernist) and he graciously penned his top-ten a little while ago.
 Apologies for the delay in posting it up on here, I was a bit preoccupied and forgot to do it last week.

 The Offspring - “Smash”

 The Offspring were the first band that I ever got into as a youngster.
 This is their third record, which features their So-Cal skate punk influenced sound, as opposed to their later catalogue which begun to get a little more 'pop punk' driven.
 I remember this record having a massive impact on me.
 The cover was dark and had this ominous feel, the music itself was fast and aggressive and contained moments of melody to make it accessible.
 I was hooked from the first moments of Nitro's beginning drum rolls.

 Something To Believe In